Applications for 2019 Island Fellows and 2019 Island Fellow Host Sites are now being accepted!

 Host a Fellow

-The Island Institute Fellows Program’s goals are to provide support for Maine’s island and remote coastal communities by:
+The Island Institute Fellows Program’s goals are to provide support for Maine’s island and coastal communities by:

 - Building capacity by meeting community-stated needs through project-based work